dalek-cryptography/curve25519-dalek/README.md

 More info [here](https://doc.rust-lang.org/cargo/reference/config.html#buildrustflags).

 Note for contributors: The target backends are not entirely independent of each other.
-The SIMD backend directly depends on parts of the the `u64` backend to function.
+The [SIMD backend](#SIMD backend) directly depends on parts of the the `u64` backend to function.

-## Word size for serial backends
+## Bits / Word size

-`curve25519-dalek` will automatically choose the word size for the `[default]` and `fiat` serial backends, based on the build target.
-For example, building for a 64-bit machine, the default `u64` target backend is automatically chosen when the `[default]` backend is selected, and `fiat_u64` is chosen when the `fiat backend is selected.
+`curve25519-dalek` will automatically choose the word size for the `fiat` and `serial` backends, based on the build target.

+For example, building for a 64-bit machine, the default `u64` target backend is automatically chosen when the `serial` backend is selected, and `fiat_u64` is chosen when the `fiat backend is selected.

+In some targets it might be required to override the word size for better performance.

-Backend word size can be overridden for `[default]` and `fiat` by setting the environment variable:
+Backend word size can be overridden for `serial` and `fiat` by setting the environment variable:
 ```sh
 RUSTFLAGS='--cfg curve25519_dalek_bits="SIZE"'
 ```
-where `SIZE` is `32` or `64`.
+`SIZE` is `32` or `64`.
 As in the above section, this can also be placed in `~/.cargo/config`.

-**NOTE:** Using a word size of 32 will automatically disable SIMD support.
+**NOTE:** Using a word size of 32 will automatically prevent SIMD auto-detection and support as this backend requires the 64 bit word size.

 ### Cross-compilation